jonlld/jonlld/README.md

 ### **Fullstack Engineer**
 #### _Python, FastAPI, Typescript, React, Raspberry Pi_

 Ondo is a web service and IoT device that enables healthcare workers to monitor the temperature and humidity of elderly homes in order to ensure their safety during hot and cold months.
-Triggers an alarm and remote notifications when temperature thresholds are breached.
+Triggers a local alarm and remote notifications when temperature thresholds are breached.

 <br />
 <div>